moschotto/SmartHomeLipoDischarger/README.md

 This is quad Lipo Discharger with Apple Home Kit integration.
 No matter if you plug 3s, 4s or 6s lipos, the lipos will be discharged to ~25%-35% which translates in around 3.75V per cell.
 Once the discharge "percentage" is reached, a push message will be send to the phone.
 Because halogen bulbs can get hot rapidly, i added a temperature sensor for checking the surface temperature - if the temperature reaches a certain level (e.g. 100C) the Discharger will be shutdown.

 In my tests, the temperature was arround 70C after 15-20 minutes.

-Depending on the voltage and bulb wattage (i used 3 x 20W per lipo), the discharge current is arround 1.1 - 1.4 amps.
+Depending on the voltage and bulb wattage (i used 3 x 20W per lipo), the discharge current is arround 1.1 - 1.4 amps per lipo.

+### CAUTION:
+If you are experimenting with different bulbs/wattages, don't exceed 3A per lipo.
+The INA219 currentsensor is only rated up to 3.2A !!!

 <img src="https://github.com/moschotto/SmartHomeLipoDischarger/blob/main/media/Lipo_Discharger1.jpg" width=50% height=50%>